Measure And Optimize Cumulative Layout Shift (CLS)

 Cumulative Layout Shift in Lighthouseβ

-You can find the CLS metric as one of the 6 key metrics at the top of each Lighthouse report.
+You can find the CLS metric as one of the 5 key metrics at the top of each Lighthouse report.
+PageSpeed Insights is built on top of Lighthouse, so you'll find this data in the report there too.

 The filmstrip below can help identify what's causing the layout shift.